Easiest Eggless Pancakes

 Our full printable recipe card is located at the bottom.
 But first, let’s talk through our easy-to-follow steps, so you’ll know what’s involved before you start.

-- Let It Rest: Next, you need to set the batter aside and wait!
+- Let the Batter Rest: Next, you need to set the batter aside and wait!
 Allow the batter to bubble up before you cook them.
 A little magic has to happen before you add the mixture to your griddle or skillet.

 - Cook the Pancakes: Use a small gravy ladle to scoop up some pancake batter and add it to the skillet.
-Allow the pancakes to rise; the batter will bubble up while cooking for a few seconds.
-Then, use a spatula to flip them over and allow them to cook on the bottom for about another minute.
+Allow the pancakes to rise; the batter will bubble up with little bubbles while cooking for a few seconds.
+Then, it’s time to use a spatula to flip them over and allow them to cook on the bottom for about another minute.
 Continue until the batter finishes, and serve.

 5. Servings: This will yield about 7 or 8 (4-inch in diameter) pancakes.
 Serve with a slice of butter and a side of maple syrup and enjoy!